basarat/typescript-compiler-docs/README.md

 # Walking the syntax Tree

 Uses the `ts.forEachChild` exported from the `parser`.
 Helpful information from [this comment](https://github.com/Microsoft/TypeScript/issues/254#issuecomment-68940929).
+Note how the `Node` is augmented by `services` [here](https://github.com/Microsoft/TypeScript/blob/6f6c46a99f446144702bb324f6b50d94a000a690/src/services/services.ts#L14)

 # Things on nodes only get written once